 In the end, you need to keep a close watch of your marketing efforts and analyze them accordingly.
 This way you keep adapting your plan to the most optimal strategies.
 Rinse and repeat.

 This guest blog post was written by Elaine Bennett who is a digital marketing specialist focused on helping startups and small businesses grow.
-Besides that, she’s a regular contributor for Bizzmark Blog and writes hands-on articles about business and marketing, as it allows her to reach even more entrepreneurs and help them on their business journey.
+Besides that, she’s a regular contributor for Bizzmark Blog.
+She writes hands-on articles about business and marketing.